Frequently Asked Questions

 4. Will my insurance pay for hearing aids?

 Generally, most insurance companies do not cover the complete cost of hearing aids.
 Some policies have a discount program that isn’t coverage, but it reduces the cost of your hearing care.
 Because each plan is different, we invite you to check your plan and also send your insurance information to us ahead of your appointment to verify any benefits or coverage that you may have so that we know during your consultation when we will be discussing costs and fees.
-Our unbundled model might be a better option than using your insurance benefit.

 5. What do hearing aids look like?